 Gewürztraminer is an aromatic white wine grape variety with pink-to-red skin colour.
-It grows best in cooler climates, producing wines that are usually off-dry with a bouquet of lychees.
+It grows best in cooler climates, usually producing off-dry wines with a bouquet of lychees.
 It pairs well with cheese and fleshy, fatty wild game.

 Primarily a red wine grape variety grown in South West France, Malbec is increasingly known as an Argentine varietal wine and is grown around the world.
 It ripens mid-season and can bring deep colour, ample tannin, and a plum-like flavour to claret blends.

-The name Merlot is thought to come from merle, the French name for the blackbird.
+The name Merlot is thought to come from Merle, the French name for the blackbird.
 Made across the globe, there are two main styles of Merlot wine.
 The late-harvested ‘International style’ produces full-bodied, high-alcohol, inky purple wines with intense plum and blackberry fruit.
-The traditional ‘Bordeaux style’ of Merlot involves earlier harvesting to maintain acidity and produces more medium-bodied wines with moderate alcohol levels, red fruit flavours and a vegetal note.
+Merlot’s traditional ‘Bordeaux style’ involves earlier harvesting to maintain acidity and produces more medium-bodied wines with moderate alcohol levels, red fruit flavours and a vegetal note.

 South Africa’s signature red wine grape variety, Pinotage, was bred there in 1925 as a cross between Pinot Noir and Cinsaut (known as ‘Hermitage’ in South Africa at that time, hence the name).
 It typically produces deep red varietal wines with smoky, bramble and earthy flavours, sometimes with banana and tropical fruit notes.
-Pinotage is often blended, made into fortified wine and even red sparkling wine.
+Pinotage is often blended into fortified and even red sparkling wine.

 Pinot Grigio / Pinot Gris

 Also called Grauburgunder, this white wine grape variety with a grey-blue fruit is thought to be a mutant clone of the Pinot Noir variety.
-Grown around the world, the wine’s flavours range from ripe tropical fruit notes of melon and mango to some botrytis-influenced flavours (also known as ‘Noble Rot’, Botrytis is a fungus that dries out the grapes, thus concentrating the sugar and flavours.
+Grown worldwide, the wine’s flavours range from ripe tropical fruit notes of melon and mango to some botrytis-influenced flavours (also known as ‘Noble Rot’, Botrytis is a fungus that dries out the grapes, thus concentrating the sugar and flavours.

 Pinot Noir grapes are grown worldwide in cooler climates, particularly in the Burgundy region of France.
 Pinot Noir is also used to make the Italian wine Franciacorta, despite being challenging to cultivate and transform into wine.
 When young, wines made from pinot noir tend to have red fruit aromas of cherries, raspberries and strawberries.
 As the wine ages, pinot can develop more vegetal and ‘barnyard’ aromas that can contribute to its complexity.

 A white grape variety originating from the Rhine region of Germany, Riesling is an aromatic grape variety displaying flowery aromas and high acidity.
-It is used to make dry, semi-sweet, sweet, and sparkling white wines that are usually varietally pure and seldom oaked.
+It makes dry, semi-sweet, sweet, and sparkling white wines that are usually varietally pure and seldom oaked.

 Sauvignon Blanc is a green-skinned grape variety planted in many of the world’s wine regions, producing a crisp, dry, and refreshing white varietal wine.
 The grape is also a component of the famous dessert wines from Sauternes and Barsac.
-Depending on the climate, the flavour can range from aggressively grassy to sweetly tropical.
+The flavour can range from aggressively grassy to sweetly tropical, depending on the climate.
 When slightly chilled, it pairs well with fish or cheese – mainly chèvre – and is also known as one of the few wines that go well with sushi.

 Sémillon is a golden-skinned grape native to the Bordeaux region, used to make dry and sweet white wines, mainly in France and Australia.
-It is also key to the production of sweet wines such as Sauternes.
-For the grapes to be used for sweet wine production, they need to have been affected by Botrytis.
+It is also vital to the production of sweet wines such as Sauternes.
+For the grapes to be used for sweet wine production, they must have been affected by Botrytis.

 Shiraz / Syrah

-Syrah, also known as Shiraz, is a dark-skinned grape variety grown throughout the world, primarily to produce red wine.
-Moderate climates (such as the northern Rhone Valley and parts of Washington State) tend to make medium to full-bodied wines with medium-plus to high levels of tannins and notes of blackberry, mint and black pepper.
+Syrah, also known as Shiraz, is a dark-skinned grape variety grown worldwide, primarily to produce red wine.
+Moderate climates (such as the northern Rhone Valley and parts of Washington State) tend to make medium to full-bodied wines with medium-plus to high tannins and notes of blackberry, mint and black pepper.
 Syrah from hot climates such as Crete and the Barossa Valley and McLaren Vale regions of Australia are more consistently full-bodied with softer tannin, jammier fruit and spice notes of liquorice, anise and earthy leather.

-Tempranillo is an early ripening black grape variety that thrives in chalky vineyard soils such as those of the Ribera del Duero region of Spain.
-Its relatively neutral profile sees it often blended with other varieties such as Grenache and Carignan (known in Rioja as Mazuelo) or aged for extended periods in oak where the wine quickly takes on the flavour of the barrel.
+Tempranillo is an early ripening black grape variety that thrives in chalky vineyard soils such as those of Spain’s Ribera del Duero region.
+Its relatively neutral profile sees it often blended with other varieties such as Grenache and Carignan (known in Rioja as Mazuelo) or aged for extended periods in oak, where the wine quickly takes on the barrel’s flavour.
 In Portugal, where the grape is known as Tinto Roriz and Aragonez, it is blended with others to produce Port wine.

 Like Chardonnay, this white wine grape variety can produce full-bodied wines with a lush, soft character.
-In contrast to Chardonnay, the Viognier varietal has more natural aromatics that include notes of peach, pears, violets and minerality.
+In contrast to Chardonnay, the Viognier varietal has more natural aromatics, including notes of peach, pears, violets and minerality.

-Zinfandel (also known as Primitivo) is a variety of black-skinned wine grape grown in over 10 percent of California vineyards.
-The grapes typically produce a robust red wine, and in the United States, a semi-sweet rosé wine called White Zinfandel has six times as many sales as the red wine.
+Zinfandel (also known as Primitivo) is a variety of black-skinned wine grapes grown in over 10 per cent of California vineyards.
+The grapes typically produce a robust red wine, and in the United States, a semi-sweet rosé wine called White Zinfandel has six times as many sales as red wine.
 The taste of the red wine depends on the ripeness of the grapes: red berry fruit flavours predominate in wines from cooler areas, whereas blackberry, anise and pepper notes are more common in wines made in warmer areas and wines made from the earlier-ripening Primitivo clone.